Sufna: Soundtrack

 Sufna's soundtrack was composed by Indian music producer and singer B Praak; the lyrics were penned by Jaani.
 The album consists of six songs which were primarily recorded by Praak and Virk, except tracks "Qabool A", which was sung by Hashmat Sultana and "Ammi", which was sung by Kamal Khan.

 The complete soundtrack was released under the label of Times Music on iTunes on 18 February 2020.
 The album was also made available for digital download on Google Play in the same month.
 Critical response to the music was positive; Manpriya Singh of The Tribune said, "music by B Praak consists of five numbers that lend to the story the warm fuzzy feeling of love and not take away from it [...] the songs, like the script, tug at your heartstrings".
-Gautam Batra of Koimoi said, "Music is very good and takes the impact of the narrative one level above [...]
-All the songs are really good but "Ammi", "Jaan Deyan Ge" and "Qabool A" take the cake".
 The songs "Qabool A" and "Jannat" also peaked on Asian Music chart by Official Charts Company.
 Upon the film's digital release, "Jannat" entered top 10 in the chart.

 Track list

 Release

 The film was released on 14 February 2020 on the occasion of Valentine's Day.
-First song 'Qabool A' from the film was released on 14 January 2020.
+The first song 'Qabool A' from the film was released on 14 January 2020.

 Home video

-The film was made available to stream on Amazon Prime Video from 10 April 2020.
+The film was made available to stream on Amazon Prime Video since 10 April 2020.